Iowa, United States

 Today's pollen count in Des Moines

 Today in Des Moines, Iowa, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+The primary allergen is Birch.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Des Moines.
 Actual exposure can vary by neighborhood, weather, and time outdoors.